 “What should we do with our old blog content?”
-That was the very intriguing question asked recently by one of our inbound marketing clients.
+That was the question one of our inbound marketing clients recently asked us.

-This client, a successful software development company, overhauled their business and brand last year.
-Now we’re helping them implement a new inbound marketing strategy.
-Problem is, they have a ton of older blog content that doesn’t perfectly fit their brand refresh.
+This client, a successful software development company, took a wrecking ball to their business and brand last year.
+They asked Atomivox to help implement a new inbound marketing strategy.
+Problem is, they have a ton of older blog content that doesn’t fit their brand refresh.

 What should they do with their old content?

 If you’ve been marketing your business as you should, (which means blogging regularly) you probably have lots of older articles.
 (You are blogging, right?!)

 What happens if you take your business in a new direction?
 Change the meaning of your brand?
 Target a new vertical?
 Should you delete your old content and start over with new content?

 Over time, search impressions, clicks, backlinks, pingbacks, and linkouts organically grow visits to your website.
 The more frequently you publish quality content, the higher your Domain Authority rises.
 The higher your DA, the more Google presents your website to searchers looking for products and services like yours.

 According to HubSpot, blogging has consistently been shown to benefit your brand and growth by driving more visitors to your site.
 More visitors means more leads, conversion opportunities, and sales.
 Who doesn’t want more website visitors?

 Deleting old blog content is a sure-fire way to lose precious website traffic.
 Imagine losing all that momentum by deleting older content!